NIDIS Hits the Road: Showcasing drought early warning across the country

 Next, the NIDIS team will take this road trip international, heading to South Korea in April and Canada and Mexico in May.

 In May, Britt Parker, the NIDIS Communications team, and the Drought.gov portal manager and GIS specialist will all attend the North American Drought Monitor Forum in Calgary, Alberta.
-The team will represent NIDIS and share updates from the DEWS and drought.gov, and will also highlight new research and resources for drought early warning, climate and weather modelling and prediction, resource management, and disaster preparedness.
+The team will represent NIDIS and share updates from the DEWS and drought.gov, and will also highlight new research and resources for drought early warning, climate and weather modeling and prediction, resource management, and disaster preparedness.

 Follow us on Twitter @Droughtgov to stay up-to-date on where NIDIS is today, and where we’ll be next!